by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 sudo rm /var/run/docker.pid  # Remove the leftover PID file sudo dockerd                 # Restart the Docker daemon
 ```
 - If the above doesn't work, try consulting Copilot.
+(For example, the following command is suggested:)
 ```
 echo "Stopping any running dockerd..." sudo pkill dockerd